Chapter 11

 "Are you serious, Luke.
 They have tortured her?"
 Leia asked.

-"I'm certain, they did.
-Liane didn't want to talk about it.
-She was afraid they would do it again."
-Luke said, "I was able to pick up her thoughts.
+"I'm absolutely certain, they did.
+Liane didn't want to tell me.
+She was afraid they would do it again", Luke said, "I was able to pick up her thoughts.
 She was really scared.
-I wasn't able to extract everything, but what whirled in her mind, devastated me.
+I could extract everything, but what was in her mind, devastated me.
 Have you ever heard of an SL-chamber?"

 Leia's eyes widened in horror.